 “See your doctor at least four to six weeks before your trip to get necessary inoculations or medications,” says Saddleback Memorial Medical Center infectious disease specialist Alan White, M.D.
 “When traveling, carry a current list of your vaccinations, prescriptions and over-the-counter medications.”

 For easy access, record your vaccination and medication history on a portable USB drive that you can take on your trip.
-(See page 8 for details on how to win a free USB drive.)
-And with increased airport security, you may need a letter from your doctor outlining your medications in order to travel with them.
+With increased airport security, you may need a letter from your doctor outlining your medications in order to travel with them.
 Pack your medication in a carry-on bag, in case your luggage is lost or your flight is canceled.

 One of the best ways of getting to know a country’s culture is by sampling the local cuisine.
 But don’t let your adventurous palate ruin your trip; food and water may be contaminated.
 Water is a main culprit of intestinal distress.
 If you have any doubt about drinking the local water, use bottled water to make ice, wash food and brush your teeth.
 Boiled and disinfected water is also safe.
 And while you may be tempted by that strawberry daiquiri, it’s a good idea to stick to canned or bottled drinks.
 Other common sources of trouble are uncooked foods, including salads.
 And make sure to avoid fruits and vegetables that don’t have peels.

 If you’re pregnant, you may be intimidated by traveling—but it can be a great time to take that trip you’ve always dreamed about.

 “With a little bit of extra care, travel is safe for most pregnant women,” says Saddleback Memorial Medical Center obstetrician/gynecologist Linda Chung, M.D.
 “Always check with your doctor before embarking on a trip, and carry a copy of your prenatal chart while traveling.”